oselvar/noflare/README.md

 ## Motivation

+The library was created to make Cloudflare Workflows easier to test.

+## Workflows

 Cloudflare Workflows embody critical business logic that is important to test.
-However, Workflows are difficult to test outside of the Cloudflare/Wrangler runtime.

-It is definitely _possible_ to test workflows using Wrangler, but not without significant effort.
+It's _particularly_ important to test that all the steps are [idempotent](https://developers.cloudflare.com/workflows/build/rules-of-workflows/#ensure-apibinding-calls-are-idempotent).

+It's also important to test that workflows can run concurrently.

 Workflows typically communicate with external services, and mocking those is non-trivial when the tests run in one process and the workflow in another.